gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### AKS Authentication & Authorization

-This section briefly describes the modes of authentication and authorization available on AKS clusters.
+This section briefly describes the different authentication and authorization modes available on AKS clusters.

 Azure AKS clusters have three different configuration modes for managing cluster